manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 **Validity.** For validity, observe that the (honest) leader will only sign one value, and this value will be sent to all honest parties in the next round.
 Due to the unforgeability of digital signatures, no other signature chain can exist.

 **Agreement.** Observe that if an honest party receives a $k$-signature chain at the end of round $k$, then it will send it to all honest parties in round $k+1$.
 This holds for all rounds except the last round, round $t+1$.
-But since the honest party can only receive a $t+1$-sized chain in round $t+1$ and a $t+1$-sized chain contains at least one honest party $h$, $h$ must have sent this value to all other honest parties.
+But since the honest party can only receive a $t+1$-sized chain in round $t+1$ and a $t+1$-sized chain contains at least one honest party $h$, $h$ must have already sent this value to all other honest parties.
 Thus, every value received by one honest party will be received by all other parties.
 (This does not hold in the case where the leader has sent more than two values.
 But the protocol ensures that all honest parties receive at least two of the values and hence they will agree on a default value).

 #### Complexity measures and Notes
 Every party sends at most two values, and each value may contain $O(t)$ signatures.
 The total communication is $O(n^2t)$ signatures.